wolfgangj/stic/README.md

 ## TODOs

-- Add example project with `Makefile` etc.
+- Readme file for the example project
 - Syntax errors in the input are not always handled gracefully.
 - Everything after `;;` is discarded from the input, even if the `;;` appears inside of an attibute value.
 (Fixing this involves updating the Emacs mode to the new behaviour.)